Seeds and Seed Catalogs

 Saving Seeds:

-Here are the simple steps how to save seeds for next year:
+Here are the simple steps on how to save seed for next year:

 -

-Select seeds from large, healthy plants.
-Remember from a genetic standpoint,
+Select seed from large, healthy plants.
+From a genetic standpoint, the seed

-and animal genetics.
-So select seeds from plants with the "biggest or brightest
+So select seeds from plants with the "biggest or brightest bloom" or largest

 -